jhu-sheridan-libraries/mod-oriole/README.md

 ## Command Line

+The following examples are for interactions with the API when using the far jar file.

 ### Register a tenant to the module

 First you need to initialize the module.
 This will create a database table for this module and the tenant.